A BRIEF HISTORY OF WORCESTER

 In Worcester the main industry was making woollen cloth.
 Wool was woven.
 Then it was fulled.
 That means it was pounded in a mixture of clay and water to clean and thicken it.
 Wooden hammers worked by watermills pounded the wool.
 Afterwards the wool was dyed.

 There was also a leather industry in Medieval Worcester.
 There were shoemakers, glovers and saddlers.
 There were also the same craftsmen you would find in any medieval town such as carpenters, bakers, brewers and butchers (who had their shops and stalls in The Shambles).
 Worcester was also an inland port.
 The main import was wine (the drink of the upper class).
 The main export was wool.
 Timber and iron were also brought to Worcester by water from the Forest of Dean.

-In the Middle Ages and the 16th century, by law, all men had to practise archery on Sunday afternoon. they practised archery at The Butts.
+In the Middle Ages and the 16th century, by law, all men had to practice archery on Sunday afternoon. they practiced archery at The Butts.